Matthew G. Martínez: Early life

-Martínez's family moved to Los Angeles, California, when he was young, and he attended public schools in Los Angeles.
+Martínez's family moved to Los Angeles when he was young, and he attended public schools in Los Angeles.
 In 1949 he graduated from Roosevelt High School.
 From 1947 to 1950 he served in the U.S. Marine Corps, achieving the rank of private first class.
 In 1956 he received a certificate of competence from the Los Angeles Trade-Technical College.

 For the next fifteen years he owned and operated a custom furniture upholstery company and worked as a building contractor.

 Political career

 He began his political career in 1971 when he became a member of the Monterey Park Planning Commission, and served until 1974 when he was elected to the Monterey Park City Council.
 He served until 1980, including two terms as mayor in 1974 and 1980.

+State assembly

 In 1980, Martínez defeated incumbent Jack R. Fenton in the Democratic primary election in California's 59th State Assembly district.
 He was elected to the California State Assembly with no major-party opponent.